DavidSinz/DavidSinz/README.md

 💻 **Projects I'm currently working on**:
 - Building **Test Automation** with **Selenium**, **Cucumber**, and **Java** integrated with **Jenkins** and **Zephyr** in **JIRA**.

-🎯 **My general goals are**:
-- Day by day, I aim to become a better programmer and learn more skills.
-My ultimate goal is to become an expert and help develop efficient and beautiful software.
-Additionally, I want to work in a tech company to improve products and expand my programming knowledge and experience.

 📫 **Feel free to contact me** on [LinkedIn](https://www.linkedin.com/in/david-sinz-492170202/) or send me an E-Mail to [davidsinz@gmx.net](mailto:davidsinz@gmx.net).